akeneo/pim-api-docs/content/guides/dam-connection/technical-stack.md

 ### Our skeleton

-As already stated in the [introduction](introduction.html#our-skeleton), we provide a skeleton from which you can take inspiration when writing your own connector.
+As already stated in the [introduction](introduction.html#our-skeleton), we provide a skeleton to inspire you when writing your own connector.
 It is fueled with coding best practices, so do not hesitate to have a look at it.
 As a reminder, this skeleton is only supported in **best effort**.